simeonrowsell/simseneca/src/content/work/design-system.md

 Little brings me more satisfaction than atomic design.
 It just makes sense to the technical side of my brain to modularise, standardise and reuse design elements in the same way we have been doing with code for years.
 All hail [Brad Frost](https://atomicdesign.bradfrost.com/) 🙌

-<mark>I created the company's design system and structured it around atomic design methodology.</mark>
+<mark>I created the company's design system, personally designing every element and structuring it around atomic design methodology.</mark>

 ![The anatomy of a TravelLocal organism](./design-system-anatomy-of-a-component.png) *The anatomy of a TravelLocal organism*